 Of great use on the road are the map and the timetable, especially the timetable.

-The timetable is a book with all major routes, including most, if not all trains from destination “A” to destination “B”.
-Here (as shown in the image below) you will see the type of train it is, the schedule and duration, if a reservation is required (with the “R”), if it is a sleeper (with a bed icon), if you have to change trains and where (with the city name in the middle column), and which days of the week are they available (with the numbers from 1 to 7).
+The timetable is a book with all the main routes, including most, if not all trains from destination “A” to destination “B.” Here (as shown in the image below) you will see the type of train it is, the schedule and duration, if a reservation is required (with the “R”), if it is a sleeper (with a bed icon), if you have to change trains and where (with the city name in the middle column), and which days of the week are they available (with the numbers from 1 to 7).

-This was my train bible and it helped me plan on the go.
+This was my train bible, and it helped me plan on the go.
 I found out that the timetable guide is 99% accurate on its times, and those that weren’t accurate were just by 5 minutes before or after the stated time.

 If you don’t have the timetable book with you, then you can visit a train station of interest and know the schedule of all trains arriving (white schedule) and departing (yellow schedule) from that station.

 Another alternative is to visit Deutsche bahn.de to use their online timetable.
 The DB website is the most complete resource for train schedules throughout Europe.
 So, usually, if the train route exists, you will find the schedules on this site.